Medicare Boot Camp®—Physician Services Version

 • Appropriate reporting of ABN modifiers

-Module 5: CMS 1500, ICD-10-CM, NPI and Other Must-Know Billing Fundamentals
+Module 4: CMS-1500, ICD-10-CM, NPI, and Other Must-Know Billing Fundamentals

-• Role and functions of the Medicare Administrative Contractor (MAC)
+• Role and functions of the MAC

 • MAC jurisdiction for services furnished to a Medicare beneficiary